 Needless to say, there will be no wild boar on Bubba’s menu.

-Even the local wildlife sanctuary, Turpentine Creek, which houses dozens of lions, panthers, cougars and bears, refuses to take feral swine carcasses for its carnivores.
+Even a nearby wildlife sanctuary, Turpentine Creek, which houses dozens of lions, panthers, cougars and bears, refuses to take feral swine carcasses for its carnivores.

 Clinton Turnage, a USDA Wildlife Disease Biologist based in Arkansas, conducts feral swine surveillance across the state.
 The disease vectors vary widely in hog populations, he says, but the ones that have been proven are scary.